thomdec/scripts/README.md

         - A VCF annotated with [SNPEff](https://pcingola.github.io/SnpEff/)
         - The output name
     - Optional:
-        - Region string as per bcftools: chr|chr:pos|chr:beg-end
+        - Region string as per bcftools: chr|chr:pos|chr:beg-end (vcfs need to be indexed with tabix or bcftools)
         - Population file (Csv with id and population)

 Output: